Weekly News

 Pastoral Friends

 The Pastoral Friends Committee has a rotating chair throughout the year.
-Should you need pastoral care during the months of July or August, please contact Jackie Muschiano.
+Should you need pastoral care during the months of November and December, please contact Laurie Semprebon.

 ------------------------------